Frequently Asked Questions

 What are the closing dates for applications?

 Courses close if we reach our maximum recruitment target.
 In the current national context this is unlikely to happen for any subject or phase.
-Therefore, recruitment for university-led courses will continue through the summer with final applications accepted in the first week of September.
+Therefore, recruitment for university-led courses will continue through the summer with final applications accepted at the end of August.

 School Direct courses are likely to close in July, in line with the end of the school term.